premborate24/Tick-Mark/README.md

 # Tick-Mark
-Reacgt Based To Do List
+React Based To Do List